 How Much Do Dog Vaccinations Cost?

 One major reason for giving dog shots at home is to save money.
-However, what is the cost savings?
-Let’s compare a recent vet bill for two common canine vaccinations.
+However, what are the cost savings?
+Let’s compare a vet bill for two common canine vaccinations.

 This cost comparison is based on purchasing the vaccines online from Doctors Foster and Smith and includes shipping and handling charges.
 (Vaccines must be shipped by one or two-day air; costs were calculated using the one-day air rate of $14.99.)

 The prices for the veterinary services were verified at Vinton Veterinary Hospital in Vinton, Virginia, on December 15, 2011, and are the usual and customary charges for having our dogs vaccinated at their facility.

 The vaccines in this example ship to Virginia and so a prescription is not required for needles and syringes.
 Be aware that other states could require a prescription.